 - We assign each reviewable product a specific baseline for customer experiences and unique sources based on feedback availability.
-For example, we require at least 60 verified customer experiences from at least four unique sources.
+For example, we require at least 60 verified customer experiences from at least three unique sources.
 Additionally, no individual source makes up more than 50% of the reviews we collect.
 If we are unable to collect sufficient consumer feedback, then we will withhold ratings for that brand or product until we have enough data.
 This information is prominently displayed at the top of each review page.
 If we have enough data, we will list the total number of verified experiences and unique sources.
 If we don’t have enough data, then we will state as such.

 - We vet each consumer review to ensure it meets our standards for quality.
 Some reviews do not contain enough information to verify if the author actually owns the product.
 In order to be included in our data set, the reviewer must demonstrate that he or she has owned the product for at least two weeks.
 Additionally, the review must have been published within the last six years.
 Reviews that do not meet these two criteria points will not be included in the data set.

 - We validate customer experience ratings with a full testing team to ensure we provide accurate information.

 Please contact us if you want to learn more about any of the listed products and services or the site itself.
 A member of our team will promptly respond to make sure all of your questions are answered.
 Day or night, rain or shine, we are committed to ensuring your experience on Cansumer.ca is informative and meaningful.

 Our ratings, explained

 We keep our ratings system simple and calculate averages using the five-tier system outlined below: